niek-sidn/hsm_workshop/Slide12.md

 Beware: Deployment can take a lot of minutes, so "throw-away" HSM's are maybe not such an attractive scenario.

 Tamperproofness/Compliancy for all cloud hsm's is based on trusting the cloud hsm's provider and it's certifications\
-(Alibaba CloudHSM anyone?
-Come on!
-Looks like a 1-on-1 copy of AWS, so what's keeping you?)
+(Alibaba CloudHSM looks like a 1-on-1 copy of AWS.
+Knowing that it could be technically equivalent, are you considering them as a supplier?)

 ----------------
 [Next](https://github.com/niek-sidn/hsm_workshop/blob/main/Slide13.md)